Wondering what research is suggesting about spinal cord injury recovery time?

 Today, we’re going to debunk that myth and explain why even years after your spinal cord injury, there’s still hope for recovery.

-It’s over time that the damage develops.
+Most of the damage doesn’t occur from the spinal cord injury itself, but rather from secondary processes.
 The first noticeable change following the injury is usually swelling of the spinal cord.

 Secondary injury is characterized by:

 - reduced blood flow due to damaged, inflamed blood vessels.

 - inflammatory response due to damaged blood-brain barrier